edizmetin/ZygorGuidesViewer/README.md

 Either :

-- (Recommended) Clone the repository in your `Addon` folder with name `ZygorGuideViewer`
+- (Recommended) Clone the repository in your `Addon` folder with name `ZygorGuidesViewer` (the name is very important, otherwise the addon won't load)
-- (Not recommended as you will not get updates) Download the Addon as a zip file, unzip it in your Addon folder, rename the extrated folder to `ZygorGuideViewer`
+- (Not recommended as you will not get updates) Download the Addon as a zip file, unzip it in your Addon folder, rename the extrated folder to `ZygorGuidesViewer`

 ## Contributing